dansdata-se/portal/CONTRIBUTING.md

 i.e. do this:

 ```
-abcd123 Feature A is done
+abcd123 feature(123): feature A is done
-efgh123 fixup!
-Feature A is done
+efgh123 fixup! feature(123): feature A is done
-ijkl123 fixup!
-Feature A is done
+ijkl123 fixup! feature(123): feature A is done
 ```

 _not_ this:

 ```
-abcd123 Feature A is done
+abcd123 feature(123): feature A is done
-efgh123 fixup!
-Feature A is done
+efgh123 fixup! feature(123): feature A is done
-ijkl123 fixup! fixup!
-Feature A is done
+ijkl123 fixup! fixup! feature(123): feature A is done
 ```

 ## Database Changes